MicrosoftDocs/customer-insights/ci-docs/audience-insights/export-destinations.md

 The **Exports** page shows you all configured exports.
 Exports share specific data with various applications.
 They can include customer profiles or entities, schemas, and mapping details.
 Each export requires a [connection, set up by an administrator, to manage authentication and access](connections.md).

+> [!NOTE]
+> Until March 2021, exports created a connection to the corresponding service automatically.
+Exports now require a [connection, created and shared by an administrator](connections.md) before you can create them.
+Read on for additinal details.

 Go to **Data** > **Exports** to view the exports page.
 All user roles have access to view configured exports.
-Use of the search field in the command bar to find exports by their name, connection name or connection type.
+Use of the search field in the command bar to find exports by their name, connection name, or connection type.

 ## Set up a new export